levanduy99/Java-Coding/README.md

 Given an array of integers and an integer **k**, return *the total number of continuous subarray whose sum equals to `k`*.

+### 33. Sort Colors

+Given an array `nums` with `n` objects colored red, white, or blue, sort them **in-place** so that objects of the same color are adjacent, with the colors in the order red, white, and blue.

+We will use the integers `0`, `1` and `2` to present the color red, white, and blue respectively.

+You must solve this problem without using the library's sort function.

 ## Strings

 ### 1. Reverse String